Clifford algebras, Spin groups and qubit trees: Ternary Trees

-For the ternary $\CFtr{\Lvt}$-tree DFA recognizes any sequences with $\Lvt$ letters for $3^\Lvt$ generators are attached to leafs of qubit tree \Fig{terDFA}.
+For the ternary $\CFtr{\Lvt}$-tree deterministic finite automaton recognizes any sequences with $\Lvt$ letters and resulting $3^\Lvt$ generators are attached to leafs of qubit tree \Fig{terDFA}.
 Number of nodes for such a tree is $(3^\Lvt-1)/2$ \Eq{nt}.

-For an arbitrary tree with $m$ nodes produced with the method discussed above the number of generator leafs on the extended tree is always $2 m+1$.
+For more general ternary tree with $m$ nodes produced with the method discussed above the number of generator leafs (DFA output nodes) on the extended tree is always $2 m+1$.
 The product of all generators is proportional to identity.
 It was already discussed that any subset with $2 m$ generators may be used for construction of universal Clifford algebra $\UCl(2 m,\CC)$.

 Let us consider yet another formal construction of $\UCl(2 m+1,\CC)$ without necessity to get rid of one generator.
 Let us introduce an auxiliary node with index zero to extend the set of generators to $m+1$ qubits using straightforward method, {\em cf\/} \Eq{Clgen1}